This article is a simple, concise, and easy to follow blueprint on How to Build a Successful Etsy Business. (updated August 2018)

-As we have already hammered home, getting customers to your Etsy shop is directly related to having an awesome Sales Funnel.
+As we have already hammered home, getting customers to your Etsy shop is directly related to having an excellent Sales Funnel.

-If you make your shop awesome, the traffic will come, the sales will come, you will be successful.
+If you make your shop awesome, the traffic will come, the sales will happen, you will be successful.

 - Take awesome pictures